nubs01/blechpy/README.md

     * object for a single recording session
 * experiment
     * object encompasing an ordered set of recordings from a single animal
-    * individual recordings must first be processes as datasets
+    * individual recordings must first be processed as datasets
 * project
     * object that can encompass multiple experiments & data groups and allow analysis or group differences

 # Datasets
 Right now this pipeline is only compatible with recordings done with Intan's 'one file per channel' or 'one file per signal type' recordings settings.

-## Starting wit a raw dataset
+## Starting with a raw dataset
 ### Create dataset
 With a brand new *shiny* recording you can initilize a dataset with:
 ```python